Kyung Hee University: Traditional Korean medicine

 Founded in 1948 as Dongyang College and reorganized in 1965 into the Kyung Hee College of Korean Medicine (KHKM), KHKM is one of eleven Korean medical colleges in the country, dedicated to the study of traditional medical practice.
 In 1972 its researchers demonstrated a drug-free acupunctural anesthesia.
 In 1998 Kyung Hee established the International Studies of Korean Medicine to broaden its reach to international scholars.
 The following year it established the Graduate School of East-West Medicine Science (GSM) in order to blend Eastern and Western diagnostic methods.
 The College of Korean Medicine and the Graduate School of Medicine have integrated the two traditions within the Kyung Hee Medical Center and active collaboration occurs between the college and the biomedical engineering department on acupuncture therapy, chronic medical conditions, palsy, and geriatric diseases.

 The medical center is divided into the General Hospital, Dental Hospital, Korean Medicine Hospital, East-West Medical Center, and the Medical Science Research Institute.
 In a 1999 study, the Kyung Hee Korean medicine curriculum consisted of 60 percent Eastern and 40 percent Western research and practice.

 Physical education

-The Dept. of Physical Education at KHU was set up as the Dept. of Physical Education in Korea in 1949, and became a stepping stone to play a pivotal role in Korean Physical education.
-It was promoted to the college of Physical education upon completing the construction of the largest gym in Asia in 1955.
-The doctoral program was opened in 1980 for the first ever time in Korea.
-Currently, five departments are operated within the college of Physical education: Physical Edu, Sports medicine, coaching, Golf management and Taekwondo.
+The Dept. of Physical Education at KHU was set up as the Dept. of Physical Education in Korea in 1949 and became a stepping stone to play a pivotal role in Korean Physical education.
+It was promoted to the College of Physical Education upon completing the construction of the largest gym in Asia in 1955.
+The doctoral program was opened in 1980 for the first time in Korea.
+Currently, five departments are operated within the College of Physical Education: Physical Edu, Sports medicine, coaching, Golf Management, and Taekwondo.